by Jason McCoy

 HubSpot was the closest thing to what I was looking for, but didn't allow me to customize everything they way I wanted to.

 So after years of making things work, the struggles and frustrations led me to create my own.

-It's a CRM and accounting app in one, built for voice talent.
+It's a CRM and accounting app in one, built for voice-over talent.